Ex-Johnson aide says sorry for party on eve of royal funeral

 Members of Johnson’s Conservative government have expressed support for Johnson following his admission on Wednesday that he attended a “bring your own booze” staff party in the garden of his Downing Street office in May 2020.

-At the time Britons were banned by law from meeting more than one person outside their households as part of measures to curb the spread of the coronavirus.
+At the time people in Britain were banned by law from meeting more than one person outside their households as part of measures to curb the spread of the coronavirus.
 Millions were cut off from family and friends, and even barred from visiting dying relatives in hospitals.

 The latest revelations are likely to prompt more Conservatives to join opponents and demanding that Johnson resign for flouting the rules the government imposed on the country as the coronavirus swept the U.K.

 Johnson urged people to await the conclusions of an investigation by senior civil servant Sue Gray into multiple alleged rule-breaking parties by government staff during the pandemic.
-Gray, a public service veteran with a reputation as a straight-shooter, is expected to report by the end of the month.
+Gray, a respected public servant who has investigated past allegations of ministerial wrongdoing, is expected to report by the end of the month.

+The government says Gray’s inquiry is independent, but she is a civil servant and Johnson is, ultimately, her boss.
+Gray could conclude that Johnson broke the code of conduct for government ministers, though she does not have the power to fire him.
+Johnson has not said what he will do if she found he was at fault.

+Johnson does not have to face voters’ judgment until the next general election, scheduled for 2024.
+But his party could seek to oust him sooner if it judges he has become toxic.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.